 Kirsty Beavis is a master trainer and sports massage therapist for leading fitness chain David Lloyd Clubs.
-Here she talks us through a typical busy day working as a personal trainer
+Discover what a busy day entails and how to become a personal trainer

 Getting a personal training job

 Instead of going to university I gained my personal training qualifications through Lifetime Training and Premier Global.